Phosphorus-32: Uses

 Phosphorus is abundant in biological systems and, as a radioactive isotope, is almost chemically identical with stable isotopes of the same element.
-Phosphorus-32 can be used to label biological molecules.
+Phosphorus-32 can be used to label biological molecules and detect malignant tumors, as specific preparations of it accumulate more in cancer cells than in healthy cells.
 The beta radiation emitted by the phosphorus-32 is sufficiently penetrating to be detected outside the organism or tissue which is being analysed.

 Biochemistry and molecular biology

 The metabolic pathways of organisms extensively use phosphorus in the generation of different biomolecules within the cell.
 Phosphorus-32 finds use for analysing metabolic pathways in pulse chase experiments, where a culture of cells is treated for a short time with a phosphorus-32-containing substrate.
 The sequence of chemical changes, which happen to the substrate, can then be traced by detecting which molecules contain the phosphorus-32 at multiple time points following the initial treatment.

 DNA and RNA contain a large quantity of phosphorus in the phosphodiester linkages between bases in the oligonucleotide chain.
 DNA and RNA can therefore be tracked by replacing the phosphorus with phosphorus-32.
 This technique is extensively used in Southern blot and Northern blot analysis of DNA and RNA samples respectively.
 In both cases, a phosphorus-32-containing DNA probe hybridises to its complementary sequence, where it appears in a gel.
 Its location can then be detected by photographic film.